Open-Earth-Foundation/OpenClimate/CONTRIBUTING_DATA.md

 In case it's not clear, you can check the [harmonize](https://github.com/Open-Earth-Foundation/OpenClimate/tree/main/harmonize) directory for data sets that have already been imported.

+## Sending a link

+If you identify data that should be in OpenClimate, and you don't have the skills or time to import it, please send us an email at openclimate-data@openearth.org.
+We'll queue it up for import.

 ## Obtaining the data

 It's easiest to input data that's in a file format made for data interchange.
 If you have an option, choose these file formats in descending order of usefulness: